Published January 21, 2025

 Instagram audiences tend to respond well to clean, modern caption styles.
 Here are some guidelines for making your captions look native to the platform:

 - Sans-serif fonts dominate.
 Clean, bold sans-serif typefaces like Inter, Montserrat, or similar modern fonts look professional without feeling stiff.
-They are easy to read at small sizes on phone screens.
+They're easy to read at small sizes on phone screens.

 - Stick to your brand colors.
 If your Instagram feed uses a consistent color palette, carry those colors into your captions.
 White text with a colored highlight or background box is a classic combination that works across most content types.